umbraco/UmbracoDocs/10/umbraco-cms/reference/routing/request-pipeline/outbound-pipeline.md

 Note each 'culture' variation can have a different Url Segment!

 The returned string will be the Url Segment for this node.
-Any string value can be returned here but it cannot contain the url segment separator character `/` as this would create additional "segments" - something like `5678/swibble` is not allowed.
+Any string value can be returned here but it cannot contain the URL segment separator character `/`.
+This would create additional "segments" - something like `5678/swibble` is not allowed.

 #### Example